WinterSnowfall/emblem_exporter/README.md

 ### Can I use this script to migrate my emblems to a different host?

 Yes, as long as the absolute paths on that host are the same (for the JSON items with exported emblems), you'll be able to migrate everything correctly.
-Currently there's no support for relative paths, but it may be added in the future.